-Secure Medical Records Access: How Secure File Sharing Helps Hospitals Improve External Collaboration While Adopting EMRs
+Secure Medical Records Access: How Secure File Sharing Helps Hospitals Improve External Collaboration with EMRs

 Medical records access is a prerequisite for delivering fast, effective, patient care.
 And lately it’s become a major challenge for healthcare IT organizations, who struggle to provide secure file sharing to physicians, nurses, and other healthcare stakeholders while ensuring compliance with HIPAA.

 The issue of medical records access inevitably comes up against the adoption of electronic medical records (EMR).
 Read on to learn more about this important issue and how healthcare organizations address medical records access while supporting compliance with HIPAA.

 The American healthcare industry is undergoing a decades-long transition from paper-based patient records to electronic medical records (EMR).
 EMR—also known as electronic health records (EHR)—fulfill an important HIPAA goal, namely making patient records more portable and easier to share among patients, payers, and providers.

 Hospitals have three major motivations for adopting EMR:

 - Improved patient outcomes– EMRs make it easier for physicians and other care givers to have an up-to-date view of a patient’s status and medical history.